Concise and Effective Network for 3D Human Modeling from Orthogonal Silhouettes: Technique Approach

-\item Ji et al.~\cite{ji2019human} addressed the same problem by an an architecture that contains three pipelines.
+\item[$\bullet$] Ji et al.~\cite{ji2019human} addressed the same problem by an an architecture that contains three pipelines.
 Two of them are used to extract features from the front-view and the right-view silhouette images.
 The third one is used to concatenate the features learned from two separated pipelines to be further processed by fully connected layers. \end{itemize} Differently, we use samples on silhouette contours as input.
 A novel network is proposed with the architecture as illustrated in Figs.~\ref{fig:architecture} and \ref{fig:block}.
 Our network can extract discriminative features from silhouette sample points of two orthogonal views and also fuse the features learned from different views after each block of learning.
 The additional blocks in the middle pipeline facilitate information communication between two views and help to fuse the local structures of human body in two views.
 Moreover, different from \cite{ji2019human} that three pipelines are trained one by one, the three pipelines in our architecture can still be trained together in an end-to-end mode.
 This is easier for implementation.
-In order to extract local and global structure information from sample points of silhouette contours, the following four strategies are employed in our network design which facilitate feature propagation, feature reuse and feature aggregation. \begin{itemize}

-\item Convolution layer with size 3 and step 1 (Conv(3,1)) is applied to perceive local structures on the silhouette contour.
+In order to extract local and global structure information from sample points of silhouette contours, the following three strategies are employed in our network design which facilitate feature propagation, feature reuse and feature aggregation. \begin{itemize} \item[$\bullet$] Convolution layer with size 3 and step 1 (Conv(3,1)) is applied to perceive local structures on the silhouette contour.
 Furthermore, multiple such layers are employed to enlarge the receptive field of convolution.

-\item The layer of maximal pooling with size 3 and step 3 (MaxPool(3,3)) is adopted to aggregates local features to global features step by step.
+\item[$\bullet$] The layer of maximal pooling with size 3 and step 3 (MaxPool(3,3)) is adopted to aggregates local features to global features step by step.
 In our network architecture, the maximal pooling operation is applied 4 times to reduce the size of feature maps into $(1/3)^4=1/81$ of its original size $648 \times 1$.